James Tobin: Academic activity and consultancy

-In 1982–1983, Tobin was Ford Visiting Research Professor of Economics at the University of California, Berkeley.
+In 1982–1983, Tobin was Ford Visiting Research Professor of economics at the University of California, Berkeley.
 In 1988 he formally retired from Yale, but continued to deliver some lectures as Professor Emeritus and continued to write.
 He died on March 11, 2002, in New Haven, Connecticut.

 Tobin was a trustee of Economists for Peace and Security.

 Personal life

 James Tobin married Elizabeth Fay Ringo, a former M.I.T. student of Paul Samuelson, on September 14, 1946.
-They had four children: Margaret Ringo (born in 1948), Louis Michael (born in 1951), Hugh Ringo (born in 1953) and Roger Gill (born in 1956).
-In late June, 2009, the family announced via a private email that Tobin's wife had died at the age of 90.
+They had four children.